-What is content architecture and why does it matter?
+What is content architecture and why is it important for my business?

 How does content architecture differ from information architecture?

-What are the key elements of a content architecture?
+What are the key elements of a modern content architecture?

-What are the benefits of a smart content architecture?
+What are the main benefits of implementing a smart content architecture?

-What is Hygraph and how does it support content architecture?
+What is Hygraph and how does it relate to content architecture?

 What are the key features and capabilities of Hygraph?